 Community Engagement Option (Begins Fall 2014)

-Arts has partnered with Laurier’s Centre for Community Service-Learning (CCSL) and The Working Centre (TWC) to develop the Community Engagement Option.
-It took two years of collaborative work to bring about this Option.
+The Genesis: The Faculty of Arts partnered with Laurier’s Centre for Community Service-Learning (CCSL) and The Working Centre (TWC) to develop the Community Engagement Option.
+It took two years of collaborative work to generate this Option.
 The CCSL, as their website notes, “integrates meaningful community service with classroom instruction and critical reflection.
-[It] provides support to students, faculty and community partners to create rich learning experiences and to build a stronger community” (http://www.wlu.ca/homepage.php?grp_id=1934&e=0).
+[It] provides support to students, faculty and community partners to create rich learning experiences and to build a stronger community.”
 TWC for its part is a highly-respected “non-profit, community-based, volunteer inspired venture” in Kitchener that for 30 years has been developing alternative educational initiatives, seeking “to give individuals and groups access to tools and opportunities to become involved in the building of local community projects in Kitchener-Waterloo and surrounding areas.”
-For more details on the types of community projects offered by TWC visit their website (http://www.theworkingcentre.org/).
+For more details on the types of community projects offered by TWC visit their website.

-This Option enables students to learn creatively from TWC’s practical projects and to complement this engagement with thoughtful reflection and discourse.
+This Option enables students to learn creatively from The Working Centre’s practical projects and to complement this engagement with thoughtful reflection and discourse.

 The required core courses of the Option (AF300, AF301, AF305*) are distinctive in the following ways:

-• Each course is structured as follows: sharing of student experience of the topic (community, inclusion, equitable distribution, etc.), presentation of analytical lens on the issue, assigned readings on the topic, reflection on how this issue is explored in TWC activities; discussions and assignments that integrate this learning.
+- Each course will include: sharing of student experience of the topic (community, inclusion, equitable distribution, etc.); presentation of analytical lens on the issue; assigned readings on the topic; reflection on how this issue is explored in TWC activities; discussions and assignments that integrate this learning.

 Electives can be taken at any time in a student’s program.
 They include the following: